 “How about we do the dress rehearsal in front of an elementary school audience?”
 I ask Mrs. McCarthy.
 “It’ll be a good gauge of how well the pranks and antics will go over.”

 She just smiles and nods her approval.
 Her goal of familiarizing the class with 19th Century life on the Prairie is greatly exceeded by our live performance.
 The stage crew has done a great job of painting backdrops of the changing settings – Oleson’s store, the Ingalls’ house, barn and outdoor farm scenes.
 The many props needed are readily available.
 Farm life in Iowa has not changed much in the last 100 years.
 We take liberties to make the production less complicated.
 The wagon wheel that Pa must fix is changed to a baby carriage wheel.
 Mrs. Whipple’s seamstress shop is relocated to a corner of the general store.
 My planning skills are in over-drive.
 Mrs. McCarthy lets me run on my own.
 I keep her appraised of new developments.
 We schedule a grade school class to attend the dress rehearsal on Friday the 19th, with the actual Christmas assembly on the last day before the holiday break, Tuesday, December 23rd.
 It will give us the weekend to make corrections from what we learn at dress rehearsal.
-Hippie and friends/family are due to arrive on the weekend after a long overnight drive.
+Hippie, family and friends are due to arrive on the weekend after a long overnight drive.
 Hopefully the weather will cooperate, although a White Christmas will just be frosting on the cake.

 When we invite one elementary school to attend our dress rehearsal for ‘A Plum Creek Christmas’, all the other elementary schools plead to be invited.
 As the students file into the Aims High auditorium, I overhear many kids saying they think the actual TV cast has come to Ames.
 I gather the cast and crew on stage behind the curtain.
 The audience of 6-11 year-olds is already creating a dull roar in the auditorium.